 - The Icelandic police do not carry guns.

-- In Reykjavik, they have a museum dedicated completely to penises.
+- In Reykjavik, they have a museum dedicated entirely to penises.

 - There are no mosquitos in Iceland.

-- Babies nap outside frequently, especially if parents are eating at a restaurant.
+- Babies nap outside frequently, especially if their parents are eating at a restaurant.

 - Iceland has approximately 130 volcanoes, of which 30 are active.